wilsonmar/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 <a name="AlertingButton"></a>

-### PRODUCT 4 - Cloud-connected button
+### SOLUTION 4 - Cloud-connected button

-MAKE FOR SALE: A button on bathroom exits that when pressed, sends an SMS or email to whoever <strong>you pre-configure</strong>.
+A button on bathroom exits that when pressed, sends an SMS or email to whoever <strong>you pre-configure</strong>.

 <img alt="iot cloud laptop cut 237x165" width="650" src="https://cloud.githubusercontent.com/assets/300046/20649349/2fa61412-b47b-11e6-996e-e68ee591fb26.png">